Asubiyono/AWS-PROJECT-LAB/LAB1/Project-Steps.md

    - Categorize trips based on value, duration, and fare efficiency.
    - Store the analysis outcomes in DynamoDB for automated data processing and insights.

+## **8. Deploy Consumer Lambda Function**

+Refer to the [link](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python.html) for AWS Lambda Python documentation.

+Use the code from `lambda-kinesis-consumer.py`, then set up and activate a Kinesis trigger to handle data from the `taxi_trips` stream.

+## **9. Deploy Producer Lambda Function**

+Use the code from `lambda-kinesis-producer.py`, then set up and activate an S3 trigger to write data into the `taxi_trips` Kinesis data stream from a CSV file in the S3 bucket.